Witch Island: The Witch of Wall Street

-She was hired as a financial editor at Wall Street Daily News working with Charles H. Keep.
+She was hired as a financial editor at the Wall Street Daily News working with Charles H. Keep.
 She, under her stage and pen name, Grace Courtland, published an article which successfully predicted the results of a mad rush on Wabash Stocks.

 Her predictions and advice made her well-to-do and popular.
 She toured the markets of Milwaukee (Fall 1880) followed by St. Louis, Chicago, Cincinnati and Boston in early 1881.
 Her son, Leonard, acted as her agent on occasion when she operated in a more theatrical capacity.
 She made predictions, gave speeches and created a great sensation of herself.
 She clearly reconciled with Daniel Chittenden as he, once again, acted as her financial agent.

 She continued to hammer on Jay Gould.
 She honored him but said he would die of a soft brain.
 She frowned upon his scheme to swindle the government out of $250 million by consolidating the telegraph business and his attempts to purchase the Associated Press.
 She called him a one-man monopolist and considered former President Ulysses S. Grant under his thumb.